 Intimidated by cooking dried beans from scratch?
 Sick of ending up with overcooked or broken beans?
-Read on for all my cooking tips and one major secret to perfectly creamy beans, every time.
+Read on for all my cooking tips (plus one major secret) to perfectly creamy beans, every time.

-In my last five years as a pro recipe developer, one thing has become abundantly clear: most people (friends, family, readers, students) – even those who consider themselves avid cooks – shy away from cooking dried beans from scratch.
+In my last five years as a pro recipe developer, one thing has become abundantly clear: most people – even avid cooks – shy away from cooking dried beans from scratch.
 They wanna do it, but after one too many failed attempts, they’ve given up and resigned to the canned variety.

-The first thing that trips people up is not knowing whether to soak beans or not, and if they do choose to soak, there’s the issue of planning ahead – and who has time for that?
+The first thing that trips people up is not knowing whether to soak the beans, and if they do choose to, there’s the issue of planning ahead – and who has time for that?
 (I have a solution – see below!)
-Then there’s also the misconception that it takes forever.
 The most common complaint, though: beans with burst skins.

 Since I don’t cook with meat or dairy, beans are a huge part of my diet and the focal point of many of my meals.
 I’ve cooked countless pots of beans over the years and have picked up a handful of tricks for fool-proof, perfectly-cooked beans from scratch.
 Every. single. time.

 How to Cook Dried Beans on the Stove

 Here’s my guide for how to cook the best dried beans from scratch.
 This process works for all types of beans: white, black, kidney, pinto, etc. This guide does not pertain to chickpeas or lentils.